 EQUITY IN WATER QUALITY: A PARALLEL STUDY BETWEEN BRAZIL AND NEW YORK CITY Research Team: Magou Adj, Dionna Edmondson, Kanaary Amin and Diyon Saunders Collaborators from Brazil, Specialists in Public Policy: Tatiana Damasceno and Alex Alberto SUMMARY Exponential population growth, environmental pollution, climate change, and public health are strongly associated with water quality and its accessibility.
 We all agree that every single person in this world deserves clean water to fulfill their essential needs and development.
 In this project, our team addresses the correlation between ethnic/racial distribution in neighborhoods of New York City (NYC) with the water quality of local […]

-Summary The goal of this research project is to create a history line of the sugarcane industry in the Valle del Cauca, Colombia.
-In this timeline there is a description of the introduction of the sugarcane back in the 1500’s, its expansion in the Valley, and the impact it had and continue having on the Afro-Colombia Population in Valle del Cauca.
-Sugarcane industry has been involved in land usurpation, biodiversity loss, contamination of the rives, and air pollution as a result of the burning process of the crop.
-Mentor: Professor Vilma Arriaran La Torre, Science Department Students: Giusseppi Perez and Leesel Frasel […]
+Summary This research project aims to create a timeline of the sugarcane industry in Valle del Cauca, Colombia.
+This timeline describes the introduction of sugarcane in the 1500s, its expansion in the Valley, and the impact it had and continues to have on the Afro-Colombia population in Valle del Cauca.
+The sugarcane industry has been involved in land usurpation, biodiversity loss, contamination of the rivers, and air pollution as a result of the burning process of the crop.
+Mentor: Professor Vilma Arriaran La Torre, Science Department Students: Giusseppi Perez and Leesel Frasel External Collaborators: Lina Lugo Maturana and Alexander Paz BSAA Science Edition […]

 Mentor: Professor Hayley Wagner, Ethnic and Race Studies Students: Lamont Dixon and Marian Okofo-Mensah External Collaborators: Lina Lugo Maturana and Alexander Paz BSAA Science Edition – December 2024

-Borough of Manhattan Community College Black Studies Across the Americas Haiti Cohort Professor RaShelle R. Peck, Professor Alexander J. Ho, Janelle Poe, MFA, and Student Researcher Ime Ekpo This study is for individuals who are unfamiliar with the Haitian Revolution and the story of the first free Black republic post the eras of colonial rule.
-The primary audiences are high school and college freshmen.
-The secondary audiences are students of all dominations and majors who are interested in gaining insight into the Haitian Revolution.
-The tertiary audiences are members of society who engage in independent studies about the African diaspora […]
+Borough of Manhattan Community College Black Studies Across the Americas Haiti Cohort Professor RaShelle R. Peck, Professor Alexander J. Ho, Janelle Poe, MFA, and Student Researcher Ime Ekpo This study is for individuals unfamiliar with the Haitian Revolution and the story of the first free Black republic after the eras of colonial rule.
+The primary audience is high school and college freshmen.
+The secondary audiences are students of all majors interested in gaining insight into the Haitian Revolution.
+The tertiary audiences are members of society who engage in independent studies about the African diaspora and wish to tackle the happenings […]

-Collaborators: Created by Leah Lalljie, BMCC and Joely Castillo, BMCC Graduate Fellow Janelle Poe, The Graduate Center, CUNY Faculty Mentor: Prof. Alex Ho, BMCC and Prof. RaShelle Peck, BMCC External Collaborators: Paul M. Martinez and Marasa Lafalaise, Central Park Rara Summary: These two related Open Educational Resources (OERs) asks students to think about the music of the world through project-based learning.
+Collaborators: Created by Leah Lalljie, BMCC and Joely Castillo, BMCC Graduate Fellow Janelle Poe, The Graduate Center, CUNY Faculty Mentors: Prof. Alex Ho, BMCC and Prof. RaShelle Peck, BMCC External Collaborators: Paul M. Martinez and Marasa Lafalaise, Central Park Rara Summary: These two related Open Educational Resources (OERs) ask students to think about the music of the world through project-based learning.
 Leah and Joely focused on music from Haiti.
 For your project, you can pick a country or a genre of music to explore.
-Think about what the music and genre says about it’s origin country or place.
+Think about what the music and genre say about its origin, country, or place.
 Haiti’s rich […]

 The following are lesson plans guiding the use of two Open Educational Resources (OERs) about the music of Haiti and the Haitian diaspora.
 “Exploring History Through Music” Lesson Plan by Joely Castillo, BMCC “Haiti Music!: How history affected the development of Kompa and Hip Hop Creole” Lesson Plan by Leah Lalljie, BMCC This work is licensed under a Creative Commons Attribution-NonCommercial 2.0 Generic License.